kianweil/portfolio/README.md

 ## About

-This repository showcases a couple of data related projects I have worked on, or interesting datasets I wanted to explore.
+This repository showcases a couple of data related projects I have worked on and interesting datasets I wanted to explore.

 <br>